IntelPython/dpctl/docs/doc_sources/contributor_guides/building.rst

 ========================

 To build :py:mod:`dpctl` from the source, you need DPC++ compiler.
-To run expamples and test suite you would need GPU drivers and/or CPU OpenCL drivers.
+To run examples and test suite you would need GPU drivers and/or CPU OpenCL drivers.
 It is preferable to use the Intel(R) oneAPI DPC++ compiler available as part of oneAPI Base-Kit.
-However, it is possible to use a custom build of dpcpp to build :py:mod:`dpctl`, especially if you want to enable CUDA support or try latest features.
+However, it is possible to use a custom build of DPC++ to build :py:mod:`dpctl`, especially if you want to enable CUDA support or try latest features.

-Building using oneAPI dpcpp
+Building using oneAPI DPC++
 ---------------------------

 Install oneAPI and graphics drivers to the system prior